 - Place double-sided tape on the scored part and fold pattern to make the cone.
 Play with it first BEFORE you put the tape on it.

-- Tie ribbon around cone.
+- Tie ribbon around the cone.
 Here’s a tip.
-Place cone upside down on table and tie your ribbon around it that way.
-I even put a piece of tape in the back to hold the ribbon in place while I’m tying bow.
+Place cone upside down on the table and tie your ribbon around it that way.
+I even put a piece of tape in the back to hold the ribbon in place while I’m tying the bow.

 - Use your scrap paper for the gift tags.
 I used a punch and punched out a tag.
-You can cut a circle or square for a tag.
-Hole punch tag and tie around one side of the ribbon or clip to cone using a paper clip or tiny clip.
+You can cut a circle or square for a label.
+Hole-punch tag and tie around one side of the ribbon or clip to cone using a paper clip or tiny clip.

 - Fill with delicious Easter candy and some shred.

-If you are, you know that we spend a lot of time making crafts and we hope that the people we give them to will appreciate them, right?
-I usually only give homemade gifts to people I know will like them and find that they want to keep them.
+Are you crafty?
+If you are, you know that we spend a lot of time making crafts, and we hope that the people we give them to will appreciate them, right?
+I usually only give homemade gifts to people I know will that like them and find that they want to keep them.
 I had a great aunt that appreciated everything I made for her.
 She would call me every time she received something in the mail from me.
-When she passed away a couple of years ago, we were going through some of her things and I found every single paper craft I made her.
+When she passed away a couple of years ago, we were going through some of her things, and I found every single papercraft I made her.
 It made me cry.

 I’ll almost promise these easy DIY Easter treat cones will be something that your recipient will keep forever!!